 - Rinse the glutinous and jasmine rice several times until the water is transparent.

 - In a large pot over medium heat, saute onion, garlic, and ginger until translucent.
-Then add the chicken, fish sauce, and black pepper.
-Stir and cook until the chicken has no longer pink.

-- Add the rice and broth or water.
+- Add the rice, broth or water, salt and black pepper.
 Let it bring to a gentle boil and simmer until the rice is tender and the liquid has thickened, occasionally stirring to avoid burning the bottom.
 Adjust the seasonings accordingly.
-Serve with a garnish of green onion, boiled egg, and toasted garlic.

 Notes